mystery000/devopsx/README.md

 devopsx
 =====

-Infractura.com brings you devopsx, which is an expansive generative AI-based tool to manage system / network infrastructure, develop / deploy code, and manage local environments with natural language.
+Infractura.com brings you devopsx, which is an expansive multi-agent generative AI-based tool to manage system / network infrastructure, develop / deploy code, and manage local environments with natural language.

 **Installation instructions:**